KOrfanakis/MOOCs/Python_Data_Science_IBM/05-Data_Science_and_Machine_Learning_Capstone_Project/README.md

 </p>
 <p align="center"><em>Photo by Luca Bravo (Unsplash)</em></p>

 This folder contains the notebooks I used to complete IBM's online course '[Data Science and Machine Learning Capstone Project](https://www.edx.org/course/data-science-and-machine-learning-capstone-project)' on edX.
+I completed the course in July 2020.

 The course is organised into four modules, one for each of the problem set's four questions.
 I decided to follow the same structure and present the answer to each question in a separate notebook.
 There is an additional notebook (titled 'Quiz on Data Ingestion') whose purpose is to familiarise the reader with the datasets.

 At the end of each module, a quiz section is used for assessment.
 I have also included this section at the end of each notebook.

+I have also organised the same analysis as one [Kaggle notebook](https://www.kaggle.com/korfanakis/capstone-project-nyc-311-complaint-dataset).

 <br>